egecjdemir/how_football_teams_play/README.md

 3. run the notebooks in create_datasets folder.
 4. run the notebooks in train folder.

-the notebooks starts with "dec_train", produces the 3 scores for all 7 methods, for k values in [2,10] range. in their respective game phases. further analysis like loss plot and win percentage are conducted in final_training_with_dec_in_poss notebook, for only in possesion data for simplicity.
+the notebooks starts with "dec_train", produces the 3 scores for all 7 methods, for k values in [2,10] range, in their respective game phases.

+further analysis like loss plot and win percentage are conducted in final_training_with_dec_in_poss notebook, for only in possesion data for simplicity.